 Ocular melanoma is one of the cancer histologies with a high likelihood of metastasizing to the liver.
-We estimate that up to 8,600 cases of ocular melanoma are diagnosed in the U.S. and Europe annually, and that approximately 55% of these patients will develop metastatic disease.
-Of metastatic cases of ocular melanoma, we estimate that approximately 90% of patients will development liver involvement.
+We estimate that up to 4,700 cases of ocular melanoma are diagnosed in the United States and Europe annually, and that approximately 55% of these patients will develop metastatic disease.
+Of metastatic cases of ocular melanoma, we estimate that approximately 90% of patients will develop liver involvement.
 Once ocular melanoma has spread to the liver, current evidence suggests median overall survival for these patients is generally six to eight months.
-Currently there is no standard of care for patients with ocular melanoma liver metastases.
-As a result, we estimate that up to 4,300 patients with ocular melanoma liver metastases in the U.S. and Europe may be eligible for treatment with the Melphalan/HDS.
+Currently there is no standard of care (SOC) for patients with ocular melanoma liver metastases.
+As a result, we estimate that approximately 2,000 patients with ocular melanoma liver metastases in the United States and Europe may be eligible for treatment with the Melphalan/HDS.